mader02/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Here we use the `inner_join()` function to combine the `data_labels`

 ### Step 4 ###
-_Instruction 4_.
-Appropriately label the data set with descriptive variable names
+_Instruction 4.
+Appropriately label the data set with descriptive variable names_

 Here, we  add column name to subject file and bind all the data in a single data set

 ### Step 5 ###
-_Instruction 5_.
-Create a second, independent tidy data set with the average of each variable for each activity and each subject
+_Instruction 5.
+Create a second, independent tidy data set with the average of each variable for each activity and each subject_

 The finish data was then grouped and summarized using `group_by()` and `summarise_each()` function to get a tidy data set with the average of each variable for each activity and each subject.